-Sinulog is one of Cebu’s amazing festival.
-Did anyone from the group experience it aside from Daniel and Charlie who came from Cebu and you from Bohol.
+Sinulog is one of Cebu’s amazing festivals.
+Did anyone from the group experience it aside from Daniel and Charlie who came from Cebu and you from Bohol?
 When are the other members visiting Cebu to experience the festivities?

 Only me, Charlie, and Daniel have had a chance to enjoy Sinulog.
 The rest of the gang are expected to partake of it next year.
 We’re excited and can’t wait!

 What will be your upcoming projects for Island Media Asia?

 When we first started, we were making videos every month, but now we are producing videos every week when our schedule allows.
 We’re always up to something new each week, and you can be sure it will have something to do with Filipino culture.

 We upload all our videos to our YouTube, you can find it at youtube.com/IslandMediaAsia, you can catch all our silly antics there.

 Hey guys!
 Subscribe to our videos on YouTube if you want to stay updated with us.
 We’re all half Pinoys but 100% proud.
 Sa mga Bisaya out there, subscribe ha!
 Naa mi sa karong Sinulog, pangita-a lang mi.
 Sigi, kita kits!
 Amping amping lang.

 We hope you enjoy our interview with Michael.

 ALSO READ: Lapu-Lapu City, the Historic Resort City